 |Sony RX1R (⇒ lft | rgt)||Full Frame||24.0||6000||4000||1080/60p||25.0||13.6||2537||91|

-Beyond body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a variety of features.
 The RX100 and the RX1 are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
-The table below summarizes some of the other core capabilities of the Sony RX100 and Sony RX1 in connection with corresponding information for a sample of similar cameras.
-If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.
+The following table reports on some other key feature differences and similarities of the Sony RX100, the Sony RX1, and comparable cameras.
+The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Sony RX1 (⇒ lft)||no||no||3.0||1229||fixed||no||4000||5.0||6||no|